-The court, however, refused at the time to decide whether the commission's policy violated the First Amendment guarantee of free speech, ruling only on its enforcement power.
-The justices ordered the free-speech aspect to be reviewed again by a New York-based federal appeals court, which subsequently ruled in favor of the broadcasters.
+The court, however, refused both at that time and now to decide whether the commission’s policy violates the First Amendment guarantee of free speech, ruling only on the agency’s enforcement power.

-The Justice Department, in its new appeal, lumped both the expletives and nudity cases together, saying the court should decide the free speech questions as one.
+The Justice Department, in this appeal, lumped both the expletives and nudity cases together, saying the court should decide the free speech questions as one.

 Explicit language is heard with greater, albeit varying, frequency on cable television, the Internet, and satellite radio, which do not use public airwaves.
-But the federal government is charged with responding to viewer complaints when "indecent" language and images reach broadcast television and radio, which is subject to greater regulation.
+But the federal government is charged with responding to viewer complaints of “indecent” language and images on broadcast television and radio, which is subject to greater regulation.

 That is especially relevant during daytime and early evening hours, when larger numbers of families and younger viewers may be watching.

-The FCC formally reversed its policy in March 2004 to declare even a single use of an expletive could be illegal.
-In response, a voluntary rating system used by all television networks was revised to warn viewers when material that might be offensive will be aired.
+The commission formally reversed its policy in March 2004 to declare even a single use of an expletive could be illegal.
+In addition, a voluntary rating system is used by all television networks to warn viewers when material that might be offensive will be aired.